radroid/Hangman/README.md

 You can refer to [this guide](https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html) for advice on Code Reviews.

+## Project Status
+I tried to follow all the best practices of building a project as a software developer.
+It has been the first step I have taken to understand the some of the techniques and using them in practice.
+For now, **I have acheived everything I wanted to from this project.
+If you have any other ideas we could work on, please let me know.**

 ## SUPPORT
 I am looking for a job ooportunity in Canada.
 It would mean a lot if we could connect and discuss what we can do for each other.